giovdellap/BigDataManagement/README.md

-# InformationIntegration
+# Big Data Management
 Project for the course of Information Integration A.A.
 23/24
 Student: Giovanni Della Pelle

 ## To run